BiTinerary/PocketServerPi/README.md

 ## Installation
 At the end of the day I prefer Armbian kernel and default setup.
 However, I reluctantly chose FriendlyArm's kernel since only their binaries and drivers support the 'Access Point' feature that plays a significant role in this project.
 Furthermore, Armbian forums mentioned multiple times that their kernel/drivers don't support an Access Point and "Nothing will ever improve."

 Anyways, you know the drill.
-Here's FriendlyArm's <a href='https://www.mediafire.com/folder/sr5d0qpz774cs/NanoPi-NEO_Air'>download link</a>.
-Write to a MicroSD card using <a href='https://sourceforge.net/projects/win32diskimager/files/Archive/'>Win32 Disk Imager</a> Put MicroSD into device, wait for LEDs to blink.
+Here's FriendlyArm's link to<a href='https://www.mediafire.com/folder/sr5d0qpz774cs/NanoPi-NEO_Air'>download</a> images.
+Write to a MicroSD card using <a href='https://sourceforge.net/projects/win32diskimager/files/Archive/'>Win32 Disk Imager</a>.
+Put MicroSD into device, wait for LEDs to blink.
+From here you will need to make a serial connection between your computer and the Neo Air in order to communicate with it.
+If you are unfamiliar with that process, check out this <a href='https://gist.github.com/BiTinerary/5d759c5715c2432e9830842171f97c4c'>Gist</a>.

 I tinkered around with the 4GB image for a couple hours/days and I never was able to get the WiFi working on that image.
 By default, the `/etc/wpa_supplicant/wpa_supplicant.conf` doesn't exist on the 4GB version, also they mention specifically (not explicitly) to use the 8GB 'eFlasher' version to set up WiFi.
-With that in mind you can write the filesystem/image to the onboard Nand using:<br>
+With that in mind you can write the filesystem/image to the onboard NAND using:<br>

 `flash_eMMC.sh -d /mnt/sdcard/Ubuntu-Core-qte/`